Most children grow out of the habit of sucking thumbs and fingers between two and four years of age.

 Injuries to teeth

 Injuries to your child’s face and teeth can happen when he’s running, climbing, riding scooters and bikes and so on.
-It’s a good idea to see a doctor or dentist if your child damages his teeth or face, especially if a tooth turns black or purple.
+It’s a good idea to see a doctor or dentist if your child damages his teeth or face.

-If your child knocks out a baby tooth, don’t try and put it back in.
+If your child knocks out a baby tooth, don’t try to put it back in.
 This can cause problems later on when the adult tooth starts to come through.

-Losing an adult tooth is a bit more serious, but there are a few things you and your child can do that might stop her from losing her tooth permanently:
+Losing an adult tooth is more serious than losing a baby tooth, but there are a few things you and your child can do that might stop her from losing her tooth permanently:

 - Find the tooth.